Palawan, known for its rich biodiversity and pristine landscapes, it’s a haven for birdwatching enthusiasts.

 • Description:

-• Also known as the Red-vented Cockatoo.
+• These birds is also known as the Red-vented Cockatoo.

 • Recognizable by its white plumage, red undertail, and curved crest.